Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Proposed QPHR-ADMM Algorithm

-Our proposed QPHR-ADMM algorithm, powered by PHR Augmented Lagrangian and quantum ADMM, is summarized in Fig. \ref{fig_2}.
+Our proposed QPHR-ADMM algorithm, powered by PHR Augmented Lagrangian and quantum ADMM, is summarized in Fig. \ref{fig_2} and the overall saving on qubits numbers is summarized in Table \ref{tab:summary}, which is \emph{independent} of the number of generators and the number of BD iterations.
 The algorithm begins by decoupling the SUC problem using BD.
-This decoupling serves two primary purposes.
-First, it ensures that all scenarios within the second stage are independent and continuous in the sub-problems, which can be efficiently solved by allocating dedicated CPU to each scenario in parallel.
+This decoupling serves two primary purposes for both CPU and QPU efficiency.
+First, it ensures that all scenarios within the second stage are independent and continuous in the sub-problems, which can be efficiently solved by allocating dedicated CPUs to each scenario \emph{in parallel}.
 Second, the first-stage master problem is decomposed by ADMM, allowing for sequential processing of each block on a single quantum processor.
-Each block is then solved by the PHR Augmented Lagrangian method without occupying extra qubits for slack variables introduced by inequality constraints.
+Each block is then solved by the PHR Augmented Lagrangian method without occupying extra qubits for slack variables introduced by Benders' cuts.
 The binary unit decisions from QPHR-ADMM iterations are then integrated into subproblems to optimize power outputs and update dual variables.
 The calculation of subproblems contributes to tightening the UB of BD.
 The process repeats until the BD bounds converge within a small tolerance.